xcart/xc5-manual/en/modules/multi-vendor/configuring_the_multi-vendor_module.md

     *   **Allow vendors to approve, reject and edit product ratings and reviews**: Enable this to allow vendors to handle product ratings and reviews for their products.

-    *   **Role to assign to new vendor users**: Specify the role you want to be assigned to new users after an approval of their vendor application by admin.
+    *   **Role to assign to new vendor users**: Specify the role you want to be assigned to new vendor users after the creation of their profile/approval of their vendor application by admin.

 3. Click **Submit** to save the changes.